Measures

 Jan 14, 2023

 The GAD-7 is a self-report measure used to assess symptoms of generalised anxiety disorder.
 It consists of 7 questions that ask the client to report how often over the last two weeks they have been bothered by certain symptoms.
-The measure is scored out of a maximum of 21, with scores of 8 and above being recognized as the optimal cut-off for clinically relevant levels of anxiety.
+The measure is scored out of a maximum of 21, with scores of 8 and above being recognised as the optimal cut-off for clinically relevant levels of anxiety.
 Research suggests that the GAD-7 is able to screen for generalised anxiety disorder and other anxiety disorders to a relatively good level of accuracy, however it’s not considered accurate for low-level anxiety.
 It has good reliability and criterion, construct, factorial, and procedural validity.
 The GAD-7 was developed based on the Patient Health Questionnaire (PHQ-9) and there are over 50 translations of the measure available.

 Highlights